Dr. Julian Bleecker, BSEE, MSEng, Ph.D.

 Julian Bleecker

-Dr. Julian Bleecker, Ph.D. is an engineer, designer, author, artist, researcher, and entrepreneur.
+Dr. Julian Bleecker, Ph.D. is an engineer, software developer, product designer, author, artist, researcher, and entrepreneur.

 Julian is synonymous with Near Future Laboratory — the platform he founded originally as a blog in 2005, which has since become his company through which he does creative & commercial work.